Stem cell transplants from bone marrow or blood offer lifesaving treatment. They are also taxing physically and emotionally.

 Learn about the wide array of support services and other resources for patients and families.

-Bone marrow donors
+Bone marrow donation process

 OHSU has participated in Be The Match: The National Marrow Donor Program since 1996.
 This program helps people find a lifesaving marrow or PBSC donor.
 Donors must meet medical guidelines and should expect to spend 20 to 30 hours over four to six weeks to donate.